kd383/NetworkDOS/README.md

 and the colors indicate the heights of the spectral histogram.

 ### Motif Filtering

+In this demo, we demonstrate the effect of our motif filtering method.
+Use the code `demo_HepTh` to reproduce this experiment on the [Arxiv High Energy Physics Theory Collaboration Network](http://snap.stanford.edu/data/ca-HepTh.html).

+Local motifs in a network are associated with certain eigenvalues.
+As a result, frequent occurrence of these motifs leads to high multiplicities of some eigenvalues.
+We can observe this phenomenon as these spikes at &#955;=0, -1/2, -1/3, -1/4 in the spectral density of the normalized adjacency matrix.
+Consequently, we need to compute more moments due to those irregularities.

+To overcome this issue, we detect common motifs by hashing the adjacency lists of nodes.
+Afterwards, we pre-compute a filter to project the random probe vectors onto the orthogonal complement of the eigenvectors corresponding to these spikes.
+Thus, we are able to improve the smoothness of the spectral density, and the convergence of the approximation.
+The figures below show the process where we sequentially apply filters at various locations.

 <p align="center">
     <img src="/pics/hepth_0filt.png" width="300">
     <img src="/pics/hepth_1filt.png" width="300">